iliasioannou/geosai_dockerized/README.md

-# CMEMS ecosystem orchestrator
+# EOSAI ecosystem orchestrator

-CMEMS project has been developed as a set of containers.
+EOSAI project has been developed as a set of containers.

 You could run them all manually (be sure images have been previously built).